BharathKumarReddy2103/Azure-Zero-To-Hero/Day-14/Azure DevOps - CI Setup .md

 **Introduction**

 Continuous Integration (CI) is a crucial part of DevOps practices, ensuring that code changes are continuously built, tested, and integrated into a shared repository.
-In this guide, we will implement **CI pipelines using Azure DevOps** for a **multi-microservice** application written in **Python, Node.js, and .NET**, with **Redis and PostgreSQL** as data stores.
+In this guide, we will implement **CI pipeline using Azure DevOps** for a **multi-microservice** application written in **Python, Node.js, and .NET**, with **Redis and PostgreSQL** as data stores.

 This project will walk through: